-Due to the input of my in-laws I had a survey completed on a property in Llanelli before appointing solicitors.
-I have been informed that there is a flying freehold overhang to the house.
-The surveyor has said that some mortgage companies may not grant a mortgage on this type of property.
+Due to the guidance of my in-laws I had a survey completed on a property in Llanelli before retaining solicitors.
+I have been advised that there is a flying freehold element to the house.
+My surveyor has said that some mortgage companies tend refuse to give a loan on this type of home.

-It depends who your proposed lender is.
-HSBC has different requirements for example to Birmingham Midshires.
-If you call us we can look into this further with the relevant bank.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Llanelli.
+It varies from the lender to lender.
+Lloyds has different instructions from Nationwide.
+If you e-mail us we can check via the appropriate bank.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Llanelli.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Llanelli to see if the conveyancing costs will increase in light of this.

 My husband and I have agreed a price on a Llanelli bungalow we inherited some years ago in 2012.
 I have over twenty years conveyancing knowledge and, although retired, wish to carry out the legal work.
 The buyer's lawyer has informed me that their bank will not allow us to do our own conveyancing mandating that the funds to be released via a solicitor's bank account.